Eurocopter X³: Variants

 Eurocopter suggested that a production H³ application could appear as soon as 2020.
 The company had also previously expressed an interest in offering an H³ technology based solution for the United States' Future Vertical Lift program, with EADS North America submitting bid to build a technology demonstrator under the US Army's Joint Multi Role (JMR) program, but later withdrew due to cost and because Eurocopter might have to transfer X³ intellectual property to the US, and Eurocopter chose to focus on the Armed Aerial Scout instead.
 Ultimately the company was not downselected for the JMR effort, and the AAS program was cancelled.

 Eurocopter saw the offshore oil market and Search and rescue community as potential customers for X³ technology.
 An X³-based unpressurised compound helicopter called LifeRCraft is also among the projects planned under the European Union's €4 billion ($5.44 billion) Clean Sky 2 research program as one of two high-speed rotorcraft flight demonstrators.
-Airbus began development of the hybrid composite helicopter with a 4.6-litre V-8 piston engine in 2014, froze the design in 2016 to start building in 2017, and plans to fly it in 2019.
+Airbus began development of the hybrid composite helicopter with a 4.6-litre V-8 piston engine in 2014, froze the design in 2016 to start building in 2017, and had plans to fly it in 2019.

 The X³ was moved to Musée de l’air et de l’espace in 2014 for public display.

 RACER

-The Airbus RACER (Rapid And Cost-Effective Rotorcraft) is a development revealed at the June 2017 Paris air show, final assembly will start in 2019 for a 2020 first flight.
+The Airbus RACER (Rapid And Cost-Effective Rotorcraft) is a development revealed at the June 2017 Paris air show, final assembly was planned to start in 2019 for a 2020 first flight.

 Cruising up to 400 km/h, it aims for a 25% cost reduction per distance over a conventional helicopter.